 - Review any outstanding deposits.
 Deposits reflected on the general ledger should closely mirror the date they were posted to the bank account.
 Follow up on date gaps or long outstanding deposits, as these are red flags.

-- Review any outstanding checks over 60 days old.
-Consider following up with these vendors.
+- Review any outstanding checks over 30 days old.
+Follow up with these vendors and find out why the checks were not cashed.

-- For outstanding items over 60 days old in Accounts Payable, determine the reason for nonpayment.
-Note suspicious trends such as missing utility invoices or health insurance premium payments and discuss with a member of management.
+- For outstanding items over 60 days old in Accounts Payable, determine reason for nonpayment.
+Not paying vendors on time could jeopardize the relationship and future services.

-- Complete routine journal entries for accounts such as depreciation, accrual accounts, payroll, and donor-designated accounts.
+- Complete routine journal entries for accounts such as depreciation, amortization, accruals, payroll, and donor-designated accounts.

 - Produce financial statements and review with a member of management for accuracy.